Hollis-Brown/hungryhub2.0/README.md

 ### HungryHub 2.0
-his is a basic food delivery app following the 'Keep It Stupid Simple' (KISS) principle.
+This is a basic food delivery app following the 'Keep It Stupid Simple' (KISS) principle.
 The goal is to create a simple and straightforward application that focuses on the core functionality of food delivery, without unnecessary complexity.